Pembrolizumab (Keytruda)

 Bladder and urinary tract (urothelial cell) cancer

-Keytruda for advanced bladder and urinary tract (urothelial cell) cancer
+Keytruda for bladder and urinary tract cancer not suited for platinum-based chemotherapy

 In a clinical trial, 370 patients with advanced urothelial carcinoma that had grown or spread who could not be treated with a platinum-based chemotherapy were treated with Keytruda.
 At a median follow-up of 11 months: